 We know how to build wealth, and those techniques enabled us to quit full-time work pretty damn early.
 We’re both in our 30s and we’re proud of what we’ve accomplished.

 How did we manage to build so much wealth?
 It’s simple, though not necessarily easy.
-And, it
+And, it generally takes a lot fo time.
+Let me explain.

 How to build huge wealth in 2019